microsoft/winget-cli/README.md

 # ![WinGet Icon](.github/images/WindowsPackageManager_Assets/ICO/PNG/_40.png) Windows Package Manager

 ## WinGet Client

 ![winget install wingetcreate](.github/images/WingetInstall.gif)

 If you are new to the Windows Package Manager, you might want to [Explore the Windows Package Manager tool](https://docs.microsoft.com/learn/modules/explore-windows-package-manager-tool/?WT.mc_id=AZ-MVP-5004737).
 The client has access to packages from two default sources.
 The first is "msstore" the Microsoft Store (free Apps rated "e" for everyone).
-The second is "winget" the [WinGet community repository](https://github.com/microsoft/winget-pkgs).
+The second is "Winget" the [WinGet community repository](https://github.com/microsoft/winget-pkgs).

-> [!NOTE]
-> Group policy may be configured and modify configured sources.
+> **Note**: Group policy may be configured and configured sources.
 Run `winget --info` to see any configured policies.

 ## Installing The Client

-> [!NOTE]
-> The client requires Windows 10 1809 (build 17763) or later at this time.
+> **Note**: The client requires Windows 10 1809 (build 17763) or later at this time.
 Windows Server 2019 is not supported as the Microsoft Store is not available nor are updated dependencies.
-It may be possible to install on Windows Server 2022, this should be considered experimental (not supported) and requires dependencies to be manually installed as well.
+It may be possible to install on Windows Server 2022, this should be considered experimental (not supported), and requires dependencies to be manually installed as well.

 ### Microsoft Store [Recommended]